usc-mrel/usc_speech_mri/README.md

 </p>

 This package contains code samples to load, reconstruct, and use the open raw MRI data set for the following paper:\
-Y Lim, A Toutios, et al. A multispeaker dataset of raw and reconstructedspeech production real-time MRI video and 3D volumetric images, *submitted to Nature Scientific Data*
+Y Lim, A Toutios, et al. A multispeaker dataset of raw and reconstructed speech production real-time MRI video and 3D volumetric images, *Nature Scientific Data*, In press.

 The submitted version of the paper is available in *arXiv*: [Link](https://arxiv.org/abs/2102.07896)